There is a growing need for marketing consultants to provide their digital expertise to large and small businesses.

 While others provide holistic audits while making the option available to hire them as a freelance marketer to fulfil the work themselves on an ad-hoc, hourly, or project basis.

 A successful marketing consultant typically has more responsibilities than just advertising your business to the world.
 Like you, they wear many hats in the digital sphere.

 Some are generalists who can help your business in many ways but likely do not excel in any particular thing.
 And others are specialists who only stick to a few channels but produce predictable results.

 Some specialities include social media marketing, copywriting, content marketing or email marketing.

 Whichever type of digital specialist you choose, depending on the project you’ve partnered with them to do, they should be well-versed in sales psychology and general psychological principles relating to marketing.

 Here are some typical traits you’d expect of a marketing consultant.

 They’re excellent at market research

-At the core of every project is well-researched insights that drive strategic campaigns.
+At the core of every project is well-researched insights that drive strategic marketing campaigns.

-Marketing consultants will constantly be on the lookout for the latest news and trends and will work out ways to transfer them into actionable strategies that work for your business.
+A good marketing consultant will constantly be on the lookout for the latest news and trends and will work out ways to transfer them into actionable strategies that work for your business’s marketing needs.